Goat Island

 The current can be quite strong here, especially when the tide changes, and there are no lifeguards, so if you're not used to swimming in the ocean, better stay on land.
 In addition to strong currents, there may be dangerous rip tides and even though the waves may look small, they can be quite powerful in this area.
 The waves often times come from the left and right and in the middle, where you would swim over, they clash together, making it a bit difficult to hold your balance if you're on a board.

-Goat Island Overview
+Key Features of Goat Island

 Show Form